Updated on 2025-09-30 GMT+08:00

 Protocol versioning an SSL connection.

-TLS version used in the request.
+TLS version for the request.

 access_log.ssl_curves